forrestaj64/Red_vs_Blue/project2.md

         connect_to_corp_server -p war -k
         connect_to_corp

-        [w: watch. p: permission you want to audit/watch, r for read, w for write, x for execute, a for append. k: keyword for this audit rule]
+        [w: watch. p: permission you want to audit/watch, r for read, w for write, x for execute, a for append
+        k: keyword for this audit rule]

     In this case, the alarm threshold should be 2 hits per day.